Bernard Park: Career

-On December 7, it was first announced that Nakjoon would be enlisted for his mandatory military service as an active duty soldier, having given up his US citizenship in order to do so.
+On December 7, it was first announced that Park would be enlisting for mandatory military service as an active duty soldier, having given up his US citizenship in order to do so.
 He later held a mini-fan meeting titled 'Starry Night' to deliver a performance for his fans before undergoing his enlistment.
-On December 17, he entered the 22nd Division of the ROK Army wherein he began his basic military training and continued his active service in the division's military band.
-Nakjoon formally finished his military service on July 27, 2020.
+On December 17, he entered the 22nd Division of the ROK Army where he began basic military training and continued active service in the division's military band.
+Park formally finished his military service on July 27, 2020.

-Nakjoon made his first onstage performance and media appearance after enlistment with an appearance on MBC's King of Mask Singer in its episode which aired on August 30, 2020.
+Park made his first onstage performance and media appearance after enlistment with an appearance on MBC's King of Mask Singer in its episode which aired on August 30, 2020.

-On October 7, Nakjoon announced that he will go back to using his birth name Bernard Park for his future promotions.
+On October 7, Park announced that he would go back to using 'Bernard Park' for future promotions.
 In the same month, he participated in the soundtrack album for the JTBC drama More Than Friends with the release of the song "Close Your Eyes", marking his first song after his military enlistment, as well as the return of his birth name for promotions.

 On November 15, 2021, Park released a new digital single titled "Bad Influence".

 On September 19, 2022, JYP Entertainment announced his departure from the label after deciding not to renew his contract.